johnrobertlawson/evac/README.md

 # **evac**

 Ensemble Verification and Creation.
 An evolution of my WEM package.
-Written in Python 3.5.
+Written and tested in Python 3.5.x on various Linux distros and Mac OS, using only the Anaconda distributions of Python 3.

-NOT TESTED YET - still refactoring WEM.
+**NOT FULLY TESTED YET - still refactoring WEM.**

+If you're a slave to Python 2.x, it's easy to create a new Anaconda environment in Python 3.x (replace `yourcustomname` with the name of the new environment).

+`conda create -n yourcustomname python=3.5`

+It's important to use no higher than 3.5, as pygrib will not work with 3.6 via conda install.

 As a sidenote, I encourage all users of Python to cite packages and acknowledge fellow users in publications and presentations.
 There is often little incentive for